 I also want to bring your attention to a few must read reports.
 First, the ALA Digital Content & Libraries Working Group publication, Ebook Business Models: A Scorecard for Public Libraries.
 Second, The Pew Internet Library Services in the Digital Age report.
 Finally, the Scholastic Kids and Family Reading Report (4th Edition).
 The latter reports provide excellent data to help understand user needs in our digital age.
 Continue reading eBook updates and must reads from ALAMW Conference

 Last week while roaming the exhibit hall at the ALAMW conference in Dallas, Texas, I discovered Mediasurfer.
 Mediasurfer offers self-checkout machines for iPads (and other tablet devices in the near future).
 Users swipe a library card to borrow the iPad.
 Upon return, the devices are returned to original settings.

 If you’d like to know more about Mediasurfer, listen to the interview with Gary Kirk, President of Mediasurfer, and Jim Nelson, COO of Mediasurfer.
 They provide many more details on the software, hardware, and services offered.

-Portal on all things ebooks and econtent and for all reading, writing, publishing, curating, and distributing books and other content in digital format, including publishers, librarians, content developers, distributors, retailers, and educators.
-Managed and edited by Mirela Roncevic, with contributions from professionals and thought leaders in the United States and around the world.
+Portal on all aspects of digital content and for all creating, reading, publishing, managing, curating, and distributing the written word and other content in digital format, including publishers, writers, editors, content developers, distributors, educators, librarians and information science professionals.
+With contributions from book and information science professionals and thought leaders in the United States and around the world.